FIRE and Housing FOMO: 10 Reasons I’m Still Renting While others around me Buy

 Temptation of Rural Living: Germany’s Countryside and Danish Villas

-Every so often the countryside calls.
+Occasionally, we feel the quiet pull of the countryside.
 Travelling recently in Denmark and northern Germany, I noticed charming villas and farmhouses selling for a fraction of what similar spaces would cost in our region—whether a flat in the city or a house in the outskirts.
 These rural properties highlight the classic city vs countryside living dilemma many FIRE seekers face.

 As we covered in detail in a previous post, in Denmark you can find €300,000 seaside houses with land in dreamy environments and tightly-knit communities.
 It’s easy to picture ourselves living a slower pace by the sea with our kids growing up outside and close to nature.